second-state/interest-earner-smart-contract/test/test_schedule.md

 `(((1.641736428208793488 * 50) / 6) * 7) = 95.76795831217962`

 This shows that the incremental staking (at a different time with a different amount) is accurate.
 When normalized they are both 95 STATE.

+#### Un stake
+- User: 0x7E11A30C6e94645128Ad236291132c16bDeBF5f6
+- Timestamp:
+- Date GMT:
+- Amount un-staked:
+- Transaction:
+- Interest withdrawn:

+#### Correctness
+Given the above data does this appear to be operating correctly?

+- [ ] Yes
+- [ ] No

+## Test staking schedule 2
+- 1 Day @ 10% simple interest per annum

+## Contract addresses
+- Test interest earner address on the Ropsten network:
+- Test ERC20 contract address on the Ropsten network :

+## Users
+All user statistics

+### User A
+- Address: 0x7E11A30C6e94645128Ad236291132c16bDeBF5f6
+- Expected interest to date:
+- Total Staked to date:
+- Principle withdrawn:
+- Interest withdrawn:
+- Correct?:

+#### First stake - on day 1
+- User: 0x7E11A30C6e94645128Ad236291132c16bDeBF5f6
+- Timestamp:
+- Date GMT:
+- Amount:
+- Transaction:
+- Expected Interest:

+#### Second stake - on day 1
+- User: 0x7E11A30C6e94645128Ad236291132c16bDeBF5f6
+- Timestamp:
+- Date GMT:
+- Amount:
+- Transaction:
+- Expected Interest:

+#### Third stake - on day 1
+- User: 0x7E11A30C6e94645128Ad236291132c16bDeBF5f6
+- Timestamp:
+- Date GMT:
+- Amount:
+- Transaction:
+- Expected Interest:

+#### First RE stake - on day 2 (after initial staking term has expired)
+- User: 0x7E11A30C6e94645128Ad236291132c16bDeBF5f6
+- Timestamp:
+- Date GMT:
+- Amount:
+- Transaction:
+- Expected Interest:

+#### Second RE stake - on day 3 (after first re-stake term has expired)
+- User: 0x7E11A30C6e94645128Ad236291132c16bDeBF5f6
+- Timestamp:
+- Date GMT:
+- Amount:
+- Transaction:
+- Expected Interest:

+#### Un stake - on day 4 (after second re-stake term has expired)
+- User: 0x7E11A30C6e94645128Ad236291132c16bDeBF5f6
+- Timestamp:
+- Date GMT:
+- Amount un-staked:
+- Transaction:
+- Interest withdrawn:

+#### Correctness
+Given the above data does this appear to be operating correctly?

+- [ ] Yes
+- [ ] No

+---

+## Additional manual checks performed

+- [x] only owner can call set percentage
+- [x] only owner can call set time period
+- [x] the owner can not call the set percentage more than once
+- [x] the owner can not call the set time period more than once
+- [ ] a user can not stake tokens if there is no STATE in the reserve pool
+- [ ] a user can not stake tokens if there is not enough STATE in the reserve pool (relative to their investement)
+- [ ] a user can not RE stake tokens if there is not enough STATE in the reserve pool (relative to their investement)
+- [ ] the owner can remove spare STATE from the reserve pool only (actual exact amount of reserve pool which is not allocated to a user)
+- [ ] a user can not un stake tokens whilst the term is still in play
+- [ ] a user can not RE stake tokens whilst the term is still in play